jbmusso/mogwai/README.md

 ### Fetching elements as raw JavaScript objects ###

-If you wish to retrieve results as raw elements (ie. not instantiated as models), use the following:
+If you wish to retrieve results as raw elements (ie. not instantiated as models), use `.execute()` instead:

 ```javascript
 User.gremlin("g.V("$type", "user")").execute(function(err, results) {